-The impact of lockdown restrictions, either regional or national, plus the increase in working from home, riders are more likely to be storing their bike away for longer over winter.
+The increase in working from home, riders are more likely to be storing their bike away for longer periods, especially over winter.
 Below are some of our top tips to make sure you store your bike the proper way.

 However, if you are going to be riding, make sure you check out some of our other expert tips for motorcyclists:

 1. Wash your bike

 Sounds obvious, but after that last ride before hibernation, give your bike a really thorough wash.
 You don’t want to risk any water or salt eating away at the metal.
 And a clean bike is something that can be admired, whether you're in the garage or out riding.

-Bennetts Rewards members can enjoy big discounts on bike wash & cleaning products, jet washes and even compressors – perfect for blasting away any excess water - take a look at all the Maintenance and Aftercare rewards available.
+BikeSocial members can enjoy big discounts on bike wash & cleaning products, jet washes and even compressors – perfect for blasting away any excess water - take a look at all the Maintenance and Aftercare deals available to BikeSocial members.

-Save 10% on LighTech Paddock stands at Bennetts Rewards here.
+Save 10% on LighTech Paddock stands with BikeSocial membership here.

 Batteries hate the cold, which is why winter is such a busy period for recovery services.
 You can either choose to totally remove the battery from the bike or simply install a connector to the terminals and use a trickle charger to keep it topped up.
 If it’s possible, go for the trickle option as it means you don’t have to break out the tools every few weeks when you want to start the bike.